 It’s a breakfast casserole that can be made ahead of time!
 You can pop it into the oven and spend time with the family while it bakes.
 If you do your prep work the night before, and it’s easy.
 I love the moist texture and the cranberries give it a nice holiday touch.
 You can really smell the allspice while it bakes and it fills the air with that Christmas scent.

-Cranberry Eggnog Bake – Breakfast Casserole
+Make-Ahead Cranberry Eggnog Bake (Christmas Breakfast Casserole)

 Whisk together your eggs, eggnog and spices.

 Add your French bread in the baking dish and place cranberries on top.

 Cover and bake.
 Serve with powdered sugar and maple syrup.